Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter: Dynamical System

-This point is an attractor in its region of existence [see Eq. \eqref{DE2 existence}].
-From the stability analysis we see that both dark energy points, namely, (\emph{DE-1}) and (\emph{DE-2}), are attractors separated by the bifurcation curve $\lambda = 1/6$ for all $\mu$.
-Hence, the attractor nature of the dark energy dominated points is not affected by the presence of the coupling.
+From the latter expression, we find that this point acts as an attractor within its region of existence [see Eq.~\eqref{Eq: DE2 Existence}].
+Therefore, from the stability analysis, both dark energy points, (DE1) and (DE2), are attractors separated by the bifurcation curve $\lambda = 1/6$, regardless of $\mu$.
+Hence, the attractor nature of the dark energy dominated points remains unaffected by the coupling's presence.